redboltz/mqtt-broker-tokio/README.md

   - When set, clients are notified via the `Receive Maximum` property in CONNACK
   - The underlying mqtt-endpoint-tokio and mqtt-protocol-core libraries handle flow control automatically

+- **`--mqtt-maximum-packet-size`**: Control maximum packet size
+  - Sets the maximum packet size that the broker will accept (default: None - no limit)
+  - Valid values: 1-4294967295 (32-bit unsigned integer)
+  - When set, clients are notified via the `Maximum Packet Size` property in CONNACK
+  - The underlying mqtt-endpoint-tokio and mqtt-protocol-core libraries handle packet size validation automatically

 ### Example Usage

 ```bash